We welcome the interest of referring physicians and orthopedic surgeons who wish to learn more about our techniques.

 Arthritis and acute chondral lesions

 ACL ruptures are best treated by anatomically placed sterilized bone patellar tendon bone allografts in our hands with an immediate rehabilitation program.
-Our team has team has performed our last 4000 knee cases repairing ligaments, meniscus and cartilage with the same surgical assistant and anesthesia team.
-This experience and precision leads to superior results.
+Our team has performed our last 4000 knee cases repairing ligaments, meniscus, and cartilage with the same surgical assistant and anesthesia team.
+This experience and precision lead to superior results.

 The posterior cruciate ligament can and should be repaired and reconstructed when ruptured in our opinion.
 Loss of the PCL leads to medial joint arthritis.
 The old advice of just live with it is out of date.
 Our reconstruction technique with sterilized bone patellar tendon bone allografts and immediate rehabilitation has led to superb results for world-class athletes and weekend warriors.